 Online orders will follow the same rules as for in-store purchases as far as policy goes.
 You can also generally return items bought online to a physical store as long as you have the receipt or payment details.

 The only major difference between online and in-store orders is that shipping may or may not be covered depending on the situation.
-If your return is declined or the return is not because of an error on Target’s end then you WILL NOT have your shipping charges refunded.
+If your return is declined or the return is not because of an error on Target’s end then your shipping charges won’t be refunded.

 If you are returning diapers to Target because you simply ordered the wrong size, then you won’t get your shipping back.